 Cite as: Jana Dambrogio, Daniel Starza Smith, et al. 2016–.
 Dictionary of Letterlocking (DoLL).
-Last updated: 30 December 2017.
+Last updated: 24 july 2024.
 Date accessed: [Date].
-Abbreviated on this page: (DoLL 2016).
-All images except when noted are courtesy of the Unlocking History Materials Collection.
+Abbreviated on this page: (DoLL 2024).
+All images except when noted are courtesy of the Unlocking History Research Group archive, MC0760, MIT Libraries.

 Folds and Creases